 Today's walk traverses high grassland typical of the Alpujarras, you gain more height than you have done on previous days of the tour, to almost exactly 2000m.
 You then descend steeply through pine forest to Trevelez (1550m).
 As you descend the great mass of Mulhacen (at 3479m the highest peak in mainland Spain) looms ahead of you across the valley.
 The village of Trevelez claims to be the highest in Spain; nobody however disputes the superiority of its Serrano hams, which benefit from long curing in the cool mountain air.

 Accommodation: A small family-run pension in the upper part of this prosperous high-mountain village.
 All the rooms are ensuite.
+There is a swimming pool with amazing views.

 There are a few walks you can do around Trevelez before returning to Mairena.